Julia-Wagner/PyChef/README.md

 **PyChef** is a digital cookbook developed as a terminal application.
 Users can create an account and log in.
 After logging in users can add new recipes to their cookbook and view their personal recipes.

-I decided to create this digital cookbook for my third Code Institute project, as I had the plan to make an enterely object-oriented project.
-I thought of possible classes and methods and decided that a cookbook would be a good application to practice OOP.
+I decided to create this digital cookbook for my third Code Institute project, as I had the plan to make an entirely object-oriented project.
+I thought of possible classes and methods and decided that a cookbook would be a good application to practice object-oriented programming.

 To test the application use the following user data to log in: